M4V: Multimodal Mamba for Efficient Text-to-Video Generation: Experiments

 \subsection{Main Results}

-\textbf{Quantitative Results.} We evaluate M4V’s text-to-video generation performance and compare it with other methods on VBench~\cite{huang2024vbench}, as shown in~\cref{tab:vbench}.
-With our MM-DiM block design, M4V achieves a comparable Total Score to PyramidFlow (81.55\% vs. 81.61\%), while significantly reducing computational cost, as discussed in~\cref{sec:efficiency}.
-With our reward learning and the incorporation of generated data into the final training stage, most metrics can be further improved and outperform Pyramidflow on the Total Score.
+\textbf{Quantitative Results.} We evaluate M4V’s text-to-video generation performance and compare it with other methods on VBench~\citep{huang2024vbench}, as shown in~\cref{tab:vbench}.
+First, with PyramidFlow as baseline method, M4V achieves a comparable Total Score to PyramidFlow (81.55\% vs. 81.61\%), while significantly reducing computational cost, as discussed in~\cref{sec:efficiency}.
+Besides, when extending our method to the recent Wan2.1 model.
+By replacing all self-attention layers with our proposed MM-DiM blocks and fine-tuning on our training data, we surprisingly observe both improved performance in~\cref{tab:vbench} over the original Wan2.1 and increased inference efficiency in~\cref{tab:eff_comp}.

-It is observed that our Dynamic Degree score is slightly lower than that of other top-performing attention-based models.
-We speculate that this is because Mamba relies heavily on the hidden states to maintain and propagate global information, which may limit the diversity of predictions.
-In contrast, attention mechanisms, with their global receptive fields, naturally promote more variability.
-With our further enhancements, \textit{i.e.,} reward learning and the inclusion of generated data, this characteristic of Mamba-based models becomes more pronounced, leading to an even lower Dynamic Degree score.
-This highlights an important future direction: improving motion diversity in Mamba-based video generation model remains a promising and open research challenge.

 \textbf{Human Preference}.
-To better understand how our method compares to other approaches based on human judgments, we conducted a user study comparing our model with four state-of-the-art baselines: PyramidFlow, CogVideoX~\cite{yang2024cogvideox}, T2V-Turbo~\cite{li2024t2vturbo}, and HunyuanVideo~\cite{kong2024hunyuanvideo}.
+To better understand how our method compares to other approaches based on human judgments, we conducted a user study comparing our model with four state-of-the-art baselines: PyramidFlow, CogVideoX~\citep{yang2024cogvideox}, T2V-Turbo~\citep{li2024t2vturbo}, and HunyuanVideo~\citep{kong2024hunyuanvideo}.
 As illustrated in~\cref{fig:user_study}, our method shows a clear advantage in semantic coherence and motion smoothness compared to open-source models such as PyramidFlow, CogVideoX, and T2V-Turbo.
 Although our model lags behind HunyuanVideo in these two aspects, it outperforms it in aesthetic quality.
 This result is consistent with the quantitative evaluation of \textit{Aesthetic Quality} on VBench, where HunyuanVideo tends to produce overly realistic videos.
-A detailed description of the user study setup, selected prompts, and comprehensive results can be found in~\cref{app:settings}, and corresponding video samples are included in the supplementary materials.
+A detailed description of the user study setup, selected prompts, and comprehensive results can be found in Appendix, and corresponding video samples are included in the supplementary materials.